Fix Error HelpWindows error code repair guides

 Windows Update problems often appear in clusters.
 These related update and servicing guides may help you troubleshoot the next issue faster.

-Reset Update Components (Unlock Common File Locks)
+Reset Windows Update Components and Clear File Locks

 net stop wuauserv